eng470-s23/copyeng470demosite/project-log.md

 - *a 4-5 sentence annotation summarizing the main ideas and content of the piece and discussing how you plan to use it for your project.*

 ### source 1 annotation
-- citation: S.W.I.N.E (Students Wildly Indignant about Nearly Everything) records, UA 107, Special Collections & University Archives, University of Oregon Libraries, Eugene, Oregon.
+- citation: S.W.I.N.E (Students Wildly Indignant about Nearly Everything) records, UA 107, Special Collections & University Archives, University of Oregon Libraries, Eugene, Oregon, 1966-1967.
 - summary: Students Wildly Indignant about Nearly Everything (S.W.I.N.E.) was a student group at the University of Oregon.
 The collection contains office files, budget files, news clippings, newsletters, and membership lists that provide insight as to how the student group operated, what work they produced, and how they were perceived by the surrounding community.
 - potential use for project: This source acted as my primary example of a student activist group that gained a great amount of attention for being different and mocking the current behaviors of protesters during the political climate of the 1960s.
 I analyzed a multitude of different files and newspaper clippings that informed me about how information was spread and what methods of advocacy were deemed as successful on UO’s campus.
 This acted as a great comparison for current student activist groups on campus and allowed me to understand the progression of successful methods of activism.
 I also asked the question, “If media and technology were at the level of advancement they are now, would S.W.I.N.E. still be an active group on campus today”?
 I aim to answer this question by understanding  how and why modern methods of activism through digital media are so successful.